What type of stove do I need?

 Which is best, cast Iron or steel?

 Steel and cast iron are virtually identical in terms of heat transmission and resistance to ‘burnout’ – the important thing is the thickness and quality of material used.
 You may want to consider other pros and cons though.

-Cast iron stoves can be offered in a range of embellished and coloured enamel finishes.
+Cast iron stoves can be offered in a range of embellished finishes.
 Steel stoves are of necessity plainer in appearance and don’t ever fracture, but they can warp.
 Cast-iron can develop hairline fractures, particularly if a stove is heated up too rapidly from cold.
 Both of these problems are rare and clearly indicate that the stove is being misused.

 The emphasis is on a good quality stove, cheaper stoves use lower quality material and are therefore more prone to problems regardless of whether they are steel or cast iron.
 If you buy from a manufacturer with a sound pedigree or take the advice of your local stove agent you shouldn’t have to worry what materials your stove is made from.
 However do beware of buying off the internet – there are plenty of ‘cheap & cheerful’ products available which are likely to disappoint in the longer term!